-- The amount established and due in accordance with the provisions of law and the locally applicable contractual regulations in respect of the cost of failure to give notice 31 and other entitlements payable upon termination (severance provision, holiday leave etc.); - An additional amount by way of severance if appropriate: severance pay is the main instrument recognized in the various jurisdictions for cases where the employment arrangement is terminated by mutual consent, in order to minimize the earnings and reputational risks, present and future, which the Bank might face as a result of possible disputes; - Other types of arrangement, e.g. to cover non-competition agreements.
+- An additional amount by way of severance if appropriate: severance pay is the main instrument recognized in the various jurisdictions for cases where the employment arrangement is terminated by mutual consent, in order to minimize the earnings and reputational risks, present and future, which the Bank might face as a result of possible disputes; - Other types of arrangement, e.g. to cover non-competition agreements.

-c) Severance
+c) Severance - general aspects

-The amount of severance pay is determined by taking into account the various factors parmally stipulated in the applicable provisions of employment law and jurisprudence and in normally stipulated in the applicable provisions of employment law and jurisprudence and in employment contracts (collective or individual), as well as the practice adopted on the respective reference markets.
+The amount of severance pay is determined by taking into account the various factors normally stipulated in the applicable provisions of employment law and jurisprudence and in employment contracts (collective or individual), as well as the practice adopted on the respective reference markets.
 Although it is difficult to provide an exhaustive definition of the concrete situation ex ante, given the variety of individual cases, the following factors in particular are taken into account: number of years' service within the Group, age and personal and social conditions, role and organizational position held, the historical performance in qualitative/quantitative terms delivered by the individual, the reasons for employment arrangement being terminated (which in some cases may be organizational and strategic rather than related to individual performance), the performance of activities that have caused problems for the risk profile decided by the Group, personal conduct that does not conform to company values, and the existence of risks for the Bank linked to possible disputes.
 The approach adopted reflects the effective and long-term results of the individual and company performance.